vishakhadhonde9/Linux-/Session-3.md

 ## 3) Kernel:
 - Kernel is core component of Linux architecture.
-- It convert high level language into computer level language.
 - Manages hardwares (CPU, Memory and devices).
+- It controls process management, memory management and device management.
 - It tracks all active processes running on systems.
 - In Linux, we use Monolithic kernel.